wattanunteeratanapong/Blackjack-House-Edge-Study/README.md

 ## Conclusion <br>
 From this experiment if player didn't having any kind of technique and go 1v1 against dealer, they are likely to lose.
-So if you wanna get rich from Blackjack, be a dealer. <br>
+So if you wanna get rich from Blackjack, be a dealer.
+This game is design for a dealer to have more edge than a player, if that player didn't have any kind of technique. <br>
 Win Rate &nbsp;&nbsp;: &nbsp;≈ 0.41% <br>
 Lose Rate &nbsp;: &nbsp;≈ 0.49% <br>
 Tie Rate &nbsp;&nbsp;&nbsp;&nbsp;: &nbsp;≈ 0.10% <br>